-Using Dialogs for Multiple Entities in Microsoft Dynamics CRM
+Multiple entities in Microsoft Dynamics CRM

-Using Dialogs for Multiple Entities in Microsoft Dynamics CRM
+Multiple entities in Microsoft Dynamics CRM

 First of all, let’s look at the concept: